-New York's Capital Region I-Corps Site program is for undergraduate students, graduate students, faculty, and staff from capital region colleges and universities.
-Teams start with research-based concepts and use interviews with potential customers and the business model canvas to understand the potential of launching a startup.
-Site team ideas or projects can originate from research (funded or unfunded), institutional or industrial projects, as well as STEM-based student work.
-The topical focus of a project can be (but is not limited to) medical devices, new materials, software, physical products, the internet of things, hardware, wearables, etc. We provide infrastructure, guidance, resources, networking opportunities, training, and modest funding (up to $3,000 per team) to enable groups to transition their work into the marketplace or into becoming I-Corps Team applicants.
+Team ideas or projects can originate from research (funded or unfunded), institutional or industrial projects, as well as STEM-based student work.
+The topical focus of a project can be (but is not limited to) medical devices, new materials, software, physical products, the internet of things, hardware, wearables, etc. The program provides infrastructure, guidance, resources, networking opportunities, training, and modest funding (up to $3,000 per team) to enable groups the ability to explore the marketplace beyond their campus borders.

-Upon completion of the I-Corps Site program, participants are eligible to apply for the NSF I Corps Team program (an intensive 6-week NSF training with the opportunity to be awarded a $50,000 grant) as well as many other funding opportunities.
+Upon completion of the I-Corps regional program, participants may be eligible to apply for the NSF I Corps Team program (an intensive 6-week NSF training with the opportunity to be awarded a $50,000 grant) as well as many other funding opportunities.

 This is a real-world, experiential learning program.
 All participants are expected to commit to at least 3-5 hours per person per week to engage in customer discovery or market research.

-Teams will be required to attend their cohort's training sessions on entrepreneurship, one-on-one meetings with the instructors, and a final presentation session where participants will show how their business ideas have developed over the course of the program.
-The spring 2021 cohort will be conducted in an online learning environment and attendance expectations will remain unchanged.
+Teams will be required to attend their cohort's training sessions on entrepreneurship, one-on-one office hours with the instructors, and a final presentation session where participants will show how their business ideas have developed over the course of the program.

 By the end of the program, your team can expect to accomplish some of the following: